How Coronavirus may affect your mortgage

 With so much uncertainty right now, it is easy to see why so many people would prefer to hold off from making major decisions until there is more clarity.
 However, in some cases, there is no time to waste as some people need to shop the market to find a renewal deal.

 Given the importance of your home, and with many people suffering financial hardship due to lockdown measures, mortgages are a crucial factor to consider.
-Both current homeowners and aspiring property owners have a lot of questions, and the issue of whether people should wait until after Coronavirus to arrange a better mortgage rate is a pertinent one.
+Both current homeowners and aspiring property owners have a lot of questions, and the issue of whether people should wait until after the Coronavirus to arrange a better mortgage rate is a pertinent one.

 People’s circumstances influence the best decision

-As is often the case in the mortgage market, a person’s circumstances are the critical factor in deciding when it is best to act.
+As is often the case in the mortgage market, a person’s circumstances are a critical factor in deciding when it is best to act.
 For some applicants, now is the ideal time to apply for a mortgage.
 However, for others, it is best to wait and see how the market responds.

 At the end of April 2020, there was an increase in the number of mortgages available on the market.
 At the start of the lockdown period, many lenders removed or severely limited the number of mortgages they offered to prospective clients.

-Given the new and increased workload in these areas and a reduced number of employees, it was logical that many mortgage lenders limited what they could offer to new applicants.
+Given the new and increased workload in these areas and the reduced number of employees, it was logical that many mortgage lenders limited what they could offer to new applicants.
 When taking alongside the slowing down of the property market, it was a sensible move, albeit one which would have been frustrating for people looking to arrange a mortgage.

 A change to mortgage products